 2. To develop and maintain high professional standards of conduct among automobile dealers.

-3. To develop and present educational programs which will further enhance the knowledge and competence of automobile dealers, their agents and
+3. To develop and present educational programs which will further enhance the knowledge and compliance of automobile dealers, their agents and employees.

 5. To identify and provide those services which Association members need and desire.